pulkithanda/navbars-hf/README.md

 </p>

 <p>
-This is an extensive collection of navbars where you can find all the navbars you need weather it be sticky, sliding or full screen etc <br>
+This is an extensive collection of navbars where you can find all the navbars you need weather it be sticky, sliding or full screen etc with different types of hover effects and styles.
+It also contains some costum & unique navbars. <br>
 Key features: ⊛ Ready made navbar collection ⊛ Different styles ⊛ Open souce available code. </p>

 <div align="center"><h2 align="center"> A demo and preview :movie_camera: </h2>